-Let's be real: Cakes are just as much about looks as they are taste.
-Our creations have got to tempt the eyes and the palate, so knowing how to crumb coat and frost a cake is definitely a skill worth mastering.
+Let's be real: cakes are just as much about looks as they are taste.
+So knowing how to crumb coat and frost a cake is definitely a skill worth mastering.
 Here's what you need to know to make yours look like a pro did it.

 - Piping bag (optional)